-IA A of CFD No. 15 has covenanted to annually levy the Special Tax in accordance with the Rate and Method of Apportionment ("RMA"), attached as Exhibit B, so long as the Bonds are outstanding.
-The items below summarize information required by the Covenant.
+The School District has covenanted to annually levy the Special Tax in accordance with the respective Rate and Method of Apportionment ("RMA") for Community Facilities District ("CFD") No. 4, CFD No. 12, and CFD No. 13, (collectively, "District CFDs"), attached as Exhibit B, so long as the Bonds are outstanding.
+The items below summarize information required by the Disclosure Covenant.